 - 7.2.11 The strength of the parts of the main AMSS turning mechanism, casing components and securing items of the component parts, shafts, gearings, CPP components shall be so calculated that they can withstand without damage a load, which may cause breakdown of the propeller blade. - 7.2.12 Main AMSS of icebreakers and ships with ice categories Arc4 to Arc9 shall be provided with a device to prevent the ice overload of turning mechanism. - 7.2.13 Strength of the parts of main AMSS turning mechanism, components for securing to ship's hull shall be so calculated that they can withstand hydrodynamic and ice loads acting upon the propeller, nozzle and AMSS casing without damage.
 The procedure for design loads determination shall be agreed with the Register.
-It is permitted to determine hydrodynamic and ice loads on the AMSS components according to the results of hydrodynamic tests and testing of self-propelled models in the ice model basin according to the procedures approved by the Register. - 7.2.14 The auxiliary steering arrangements for ship directional control shall be: - .1 of adequate strength and capable of steering the ship at navigable speed and of being brought speedily into action in an emergency; - .2 capable of changing direction of the ship directional control system from one side to the other at declared steering angle limits at an average rotational speed, of not less than 0,5°/s; with the ship running ahead at one half of the maximum ahead service speed or 7 knots, whichever is the greater;

-.3 for all ships, operated by power where necessary to meet the requirements of 7.2.14.2 and in any ship having power of more than 2500 kW propulsion power per thruster unit.
+It is permitted to determine hydrodynamic and ice loads on the AMSS components according to the results of hydrodynamic tests and testing of self-propelled models in the ice model basin according to the procedures approved by the Register. - 7.2.14 The auxiliary steering arrangements for ship directional control shall be (refer also to Note 7.2.4): - .1 of adequate strength and capable of steering the ship at navigable speed and of being brought speedily into action in an emergency; - .2 capable of changing direction of the ship directional control system from one side to the other at declared steering angle limits at an average rotational speed, of not less than 0.5° /s; with the ship running ahead at one half of the maximum ahead service speed or 7 knots, whichever is the greater; - .3 for all ships, operated by power where necessary to meet the requirements of 7.2.14.2 and in any ship having power of more than 2500 kW propulsion power per thruster unit. - 7.2.15 For technical condition monitoring of the main AMSS in service, they shall be fitted with control facilities considering the requirements of Section 9 and Section 11.